Pilgrims in Colonial America, a Quick Summary of New England’s Founding Fathers

 Summer 1623 — Two ships, the Anne and Little James bring around 100 new settlers.

-June 1630 — The Winthrop fleet arrives in Massachusetts Bay.
-The Great Puritan Migration is underway.
+June 1630 — The Winthrop Fleet arrives in Massachusetts Bay.
+The Great Puritan Migration is accelerates.

 May 1657 — William Bradford dies.

 June 1660 — Massasoit dies.
 He is succeeded by his son, Wamsutta, who the English call Alexander.

 1662 — Wamsutta dies after visiting Plymouth.
 He is succeeded by his brother, Metacomet, who the English call Philip.
 Philip blames the people of Plymouth for his brother’s death.

 July 1675 — Wampanoag warriors attack Swansea, a settlement in Plymouth Colony.
 King Philips’ War begins.